befeleme/pyp2spec/README.md

 - *pyp2conf*: gathers of all the necessary information to produce a spec file and stores it in a configuration file
 - *conf2spec*: produces working spec file using all the information from configuration file

+### Standard mode

+pyp2spec attempts to detect all unambiguous information from the package metadata, but avoids applying complicated heuristics to provide *at least somewhat accurate* results.
+In the standard mode it generates files with all the detected information which may not be enough to generate a valid RPM immediately.
+There are placeholders in the fields that couldn't be determined automatically which are left for the packager to fill in.
+The generated spec contains comments helping to locate the missing pieces.
+This is the default mode of pyp2spec.

+### Automode

+Automode, invoked with `--automode` or `-a` command-line options, is the preferred way of generating spec files in the automated environments.
+It sets the convenient defaults that increase the chance of creating a buildable package.
+The defaults:
+- import check attempts to import the the top-level modules only (since importing all of the detected modules can fail on e.g. OS-related dependencies)
+- all the found license names are validated as existing SPDX identifiers and checked for compliance with Fedora Legal data - the script warns about the incorrectness but creates a spec file anyways
+- the license string, if not a valid SPDX expression already, is a combination of all detected identifiers joined with the "AND" operator

+The generated spec files don't fulfill all the necessities of the official Fedora packages and hence cannot be submitted for review.

 ## How to run

 To run whatever this project offers at this point,